RickyCook/aioamqp-loadtest/README.md

 - AIOAMQP docs: https://aioamqp.readthedocs.io/en/latest/

-In **producer** mode starts 100 coroutines that each asynchronously send a blank message to RabbitMQ and then restart themself
+In **producer** mode starts 100 coroutines that each asynchronously send a blank message to RabbitMQ and then restart themselves

 In **consumer** mode receives and acknowledges messages as quickly as it can from RabbitMQ